AgenaTrader/AgenaScript-documentation/sources/handling_bars_and_instruments.md

 Bars.Count

 ### More Information
-The value of *CurrentBar* can only be lesser than or equal to Bars.Count - 1
+The value of *ProcessingBarIndex* can only be lesser than or equal to Bars.Count - 1

 When you specify how many bars are to be loaded within AgenaTrader, then the value of Bars.Count is equal to this setting.
 In the following example, Bars.Count would give back a value of 500.